mkasberg/script-seed/CONTRIBUTING.md

     * Add an option to the dropdown in `index.html`.
     * If necessary, install support for the language in the `Dockerfile` to allow for testing.
+* Your pull request will be automatically tested by [Travis CI](https://travis-ci.org/mkasberg/script-seed).
+If you want to run the tests locally, see the [README](https://github.com/mkasberg/script-seed).